 #5.
-Have a teddybears picnic
+Have a Teddy Bear Picnic

 The picnic venue can vary depending on the weather so it can be in your kitchen or back garden or even at the park.
 Send invitations to all who are invited.
 Place a blanket on the ground with some cushions in a row.

 You could hang some balloons nearby depending on where you holding the event.
 You could also cut out some teddy bear footprints from pieces of paper and put these on the floor leading to the picnic area.

 #6.
-Get them gardening
+Get Gardening

 Gardening with kids is great fun – they love to get mucky and see the result of their work.
 If you have room, why not assign them their own flower bed and help them plan out their planting?